HOGENT-MLOps/mlops-slides/02-ci-cd.md

 ## Learning goals

-- Creating simple jobs and build pipelines
+- Creating simple actions and workflows
-- Running the pipeline to build and test an application, and to deploy changes in the application
+- Running a pipeline to lint the code, and build and push a Docker image

 # Intro